Okty-io/okty/CONTRIBUTING.md

 # How to contribute

-We're really glad you're reading this, because we need volunteer developers to help this project to stay up to date.
+We're really glad you're reading this, because we need your help to improve this project.

 ## Testing

-We're currently working on writing some test to provide a better application in the future.
-Feel free to make them on new features if you decide to improve our application.
+We're currently working on our continuous integration deployment, so we need you to make sure you implement tests on your code if you decide to take part of the adventure.

 ## Submitting changes